-&lt;sup>3 Giorgi, F. (2006), Climate change hot-spots, Geophysical Research Letters, 33, L08707
+3 Giorgi, F. (2006), Climate change hot-spots, Geophysical Research Letters, 33, L08707

-&lt;sup>4 UNFCCC Secretariat, Technical guidelines for the national adaptation plan process, December 2012.
+4 UNFCCC Secretariat, Technical guidelines for the national adaptation plan process, December 2012.

-&lt;sup>5 European Commission, Guidelines on developing adaptation strategies, April 2013.
+5 European Commission, Guidelines on developing adaptation strategies, April 2013.

-- 7. The Framework is structured around four Strategic Objectives.
+- 6. The time scale of the Framework is in line with the MSSD 2.0, that is 2016-2025. - 7.
+The Framework is structured around four Strategic Objectives.
 Each Strategic Objective includes separate Strategic Directions and suggested priorities for their realization. - 8.
 The Framework builds upon and is supported by two reports prepared by the UNEP/MAP Secretariat.
-The "Background document to the Regional Climate Change Adaptation Framework" provides an overview of key concepts and perspectives around adaptation to climate change, of the latest knowledge regarding the climate change-related challenges that the Mediterranean is facing, of the relevant national and international capacities and efforts, of recommended responses and approaches and of available and emerging financing options.
-In addition an "Analysis on how Regional Climate Change Adaptation Framework priority fields of action and climate-related issues in general are already reflected in Protocols and other strategic instruments of the MAP" was prepared to show how climate change adaptation considerations have been taken into account throughout the Barcelona Convention's Protocols, strategies and plans, and to provide a basis on how the Framework can bring together these elements towards a coordinated approach towards enhancing the resilience of the Mediterranean marine and coastal environment to the impacts of climate change by ensuring marine and coastal environment conservation and good environment status (GES) is achieved.
+The "Background document to the Regional Climate Change Adaptation Framework6" provides an overview of key concepts and perspectives around adaptation to climate change, of the latest knowledge regarding the climate change-related challenges that the Mediterranean is facing, of the relevant national and international capacities and efforts, of recommended responses and approaches and of available and emerging financing options.
+In addition an "Analysis on how Regional Climate Change Adaptation Framework priority fields of action and climate-related issues in general are already reflected in Protocols and other strategic instruments of the MAP"7 was prepared to show how climate change adaptation considerations have been taken into account throughout the Barcelona Convention's Protocols, strategies and plans, and to provide a basis on how the Framework can bring together these elements towards a coordinated approach towards enhancing the resilience of the Mediterranean marine and coastal environment to the impacts of climate change by ensuring marine and coastal environment conservation and good environment status (GES) is achieved.